 Good Deals.
 I like getting good deals.
 Not "cheap", just paying a lot less than the item normally sells for.
-Things like HDMI cables for $5 that sell at Wal-Mart for $40 or an all-in-one computer for $400 most places would sell for $1000.
+Things like canned soup half-price by the case, cables for $5 that sell at Wal-Mart for $40, or a computer for $400 most places would sell for $1200.

 Other Interests.
 I also like: